kimdolion/boba-tracker-backend/README.md

 ## Stretch Goals
 Implement the location model and/or integrate a maps api to better help users locate the bubble tea shops so that they are able to actually replicate an order.

+Include options to sort by location and track likes on orders.

 ## Additional Resources